masolimano/maneage/README-hacking.md

 implementations of Make exist.
 The only difference in them is some extra features over the [standard definition](https://pubs.opengroup.org/onlinepubs/009695399/utilities/make.html) (which is shared in all of them).
-This template has been created for GNU Make which is the most common, most actively developed, and most advanced implementation.
-Just note that this template downloads, builds, internally installs, and uses its own dependencies (including GNU Make), so you don't have to have it installed before you try it out.
+Maneage is primarily written in GNU Make (which it installs itself, you don't have to have it on your system).
+GNU Make is the most common, most actively developed, and most advanced implementation.
+Just note that Maneage downloads, builds, internally installs, and uses its own dependencies (including GNU Make), so you don't have to have it installed before you try it out.